ZacharyDuBois/Fluid-MC-Stats/README.md

 *Want to get email updates about changes?
 Go to [developgravity.com](http://developgravity.com) and add your email to the list via the sidebar!*

+# Feedback

+Feedback is greatly appreciated and can help us come up with ideas for feature releases.
+If you would like to provide some feedback, please fill out the [survey](http://accpro.ws/4tbNe).

 # License

 All rights reserved.
 You may not remove branding (AccountProductions, DevelopGravity, Lolmewn, and their respected links) or modify it other than editing the configuration.
 See `LICENSE.md` for more information.